Skip to main content

 A B-complex does smell distinct.
 The odor is often described as medicinal or yeasty, and it comes from the natural sulfur-containing compounds and brewer's yeast cofactors.
 The smell is normal and does not affect quality.

 A B-complex can occasionally trigger anxiety or jitters in patients sensitive to methyl donors.
-The fix is to start at a lower dose, like one capsule every other day, or to switch to a hydroxocobalamin and folinic-acid-based product.
+The fix is to start at a lower dose, like 1 capsule every other day, or to switch to a hydroxocobalamin and folinic-acid-based product.
 Most patients tolerate the standard dose without issue.

 You may still need a B-complex even if you eat a healthy diet.
 Modern food often falls short on B vitamins because of soil quality, processing, and cooking.
 Stress, alcohol, and certain medications also drive higher needs.
 Lab testing helps decide if supplementation makes sense for you.